 Essential oils have been used for years as an all-natural cure for numerous ailments.
-Powerful compounds taken from herbs, flowers, bark and other plant parts, essential oils offer a plethora of health and wellness benefits with little to no side effects.
+Powerful compounds taken from herbs, flowers, bark and other plant parts all offer a plethora of health and wellness benefits with little to no side effects.

 Below we have rounded up the 7 aromatherapy oils that everyone should have at home – and what they can do to improve your health!